-Have you noticed that occasionally the water in your home appears brown, dirty, or discolored?
+Have you noticed that occasionally when you run the faucet you have brown water, where your cold or hot water is dirty, or discolored?
 If so, you’re probably wondering if it’s safe to drink the water and if you have a major plumbing issue on your hands that needs tackling.

 Your water is brown, what should you do?
-Occasionally, tap water can appear slightly brown because sediment in the water main has been stirred up.
-You see, some water mains are made out of iron, and as time passes, rust deposits can settle inside the pipes, causing that “dirty” water that can concern homeowners.
+Occasionally, tap water can appear slightly brown because sediment, contaminants and corrosion in the water main have been stirred up.
+You see, some water mains are made out of iron, and as time passes, rust deposits can settle inside the pipes, causing that “dirty” water discoloration that can cause health concerns for homeowners.
+This can lead to the point where they contact plumbing services to address the home’s water supply, water quality and the corroding iron pipes.

-Essentially, the rust settlement can be disturbed if all of a sudden there is a change in the speed, direction, or flow in the water main near the home.
-What would cause such a change in the flow of water?
+Essentially, the rust settlement can be disturbed if there is a sudden change in the speed, direction, or flow in the water main near the home.
+What would cause such a change and fluctuation in the water flow in the water system to get this discolored water?
 It can happen for several reasons, such as:

-- There was a burst on the water main,
+- There was a burst in the water main, which can cause the brown water in the water supply

 - Routine flushing that’s meant to clean out pipes,